What Is a Threat Intelligence Platform?

 2. Intelligence Collection and Standardization From Multiple Sources

-The finest threat intelligence platform gathers threat data from numerous sources, supports various file types, and standardizes all threat data into a single language.
-Threat intelligence solutions are now able to collect structured and unstructured threat data in a variety of formats, including STIX 1.x/2.0, XML, JSON, MAEC, MISP, CSV, YARA, PDF, Email, OpenIOC, and CybOX.
+A top-notch threat intel platform collects data from multiple sources, supports various file types, and standardizes all threat data into a single language.
+With the advancements in technology, threat intelligence solutions can now gather both structured and unstructured threat data in diverse formats such as STIX 1.x/2.0, XML, JSON, MAEC, MISP, CSV, YARA, PDF, Email, OpenIOC, and CybOX.

-A platform for threat intelligence that can additionally gather and enhance data collected from internal sources like firewalls, SIEM, antivirus software, EDR/NDR tools, etc., is considered adequate.
-Your threat intelligence platform should produce context-rich, actionable intelligence that is more pertinent to your company.
+A threat intel platform that can collect and improve data from internal sources such as firewalls, SIEM, antivirus software, EDR/NDR tools, etc. is deemed sufficient.
+The platform should provide your company with context-rich, actionable intelligence that is more relevant to your business.

-Your chosen threat intelligence platform should support newer STIX releases when they become available.
-STIX enables companies to communicate threat intelligence in an automated, machine-readable version, expanding the potential for sharing threat intelligence, balancing proactive detection with reaction, and encouraging a systematic approach to threat intelligence.
+It is important to select a threat intelligence solution that can support the latest STIX releases as they become available.
+STIX allows companies to share threat intelligence in a format that can be read by machines, which broadens the scope for exchanging threat intelligence, balances proactive detection with rapid response, and fosters a methodical approach to threat intelligence.

 5. Enhance.
 Correlate.
 Evaluate